Flaring and Venting

 Companies must also:

-- Notify us and the public before planning any flaring or venting operations.
+- Notify the Alberta Energy Regulator and the public before planning any flaring or venting operations.

 - Manage waste gases and regularly report how much is being flared and vented.

 - Respond to questions or concerns raised by the public regarding their flaring or venting.